mehdi-karimi-math/Library-for-Modern-Convex-Optimization/Hyperbolic Programming/README.md

 - **Output Files**: The generated tables will be saved as separate text files (in LaTeX format) inside the `Hyperbolic Programming` folder.
 Two generated figures will also be saved in the same folder.
 - **Reproducing Table 2 (DDS vs. Frank–Wolfe)**: To reproduce Table 2, download the Frank–Wolfe (FW) implementation from: [https://github.com/bflourenco/dfw_projection](https://github.com/bflourenco/dfw_projection).
  Place the folder `solver` inside the `Hyperbolic Programming` directly before running the `Create_Tables_Paper.m` file.
-- Table 1 includes results from DDS 2.2.
+- Table 1 and Table 7 include results from DDS 2.2.
 This older version is not included in the current repository.
 Those results were generated separately using DDS 2.2.

 ## Benchmark Details